 I am an environmental geochemist at University of Bayreuth and passionate about exploring the coupled biogeochemical cycling of iron and sulfur in our human-impacted environment.
 My research contributes to maintaining healthy soils as keystones for future food security, biodiversity and clean drinking water supply.

 My research interests lie at the interface of soil mineralogy and environmental geochemistry.
-I use an integrated approach that investigates the mutual controls between mineralogical transformations and (trace) element mobility in systems affected by anthropogenic activities.
+I use an integrated approach that investigates the mutual controls between mineralogical transformations and element mobility in systems affected by anthropogenic activities.

 Specifically, my research explores how changes in redox status and associated iron and sulfur cycling impact the behavior of contaminants and nutrients in our environment.
 I also aim at understanding how trace elements themselves drive secondary iron and sulfur mineral (trans)formation – an important, but often neglected perspective in contaminant research.

-Methodologically, I use field and laboratory experiments and combine them with advanced analytical tools including spectroscopic and microscopic methods to obtain a mechanistic description of soil chemical processes.
+In terms of methods, I use field and laboratory experiments and combine them with advanced analytical tools that allow me to obtain a mechanistic description of soil chemical processes.
 My research thus helps to provide a robust geochemical understanding to derive effective strategies for treating existing contamination as well as managing pollution from future activities.

 Interplay between iron and antimony geochemistry